-Near-market by Transport Classification of Londoners (TCoL) segmentation target as our near-market.
+Near-market by Transport Classification of Londoners (TCoL) segmentation www.tfl.gov.uk/cdn/static/cms/documents/transport-classification-of-londonerspresenting-the-segments.pdf) to identify the most appropriate TCoL segments to target as our near-market.
 We looked for population segments where there was both a higher than average number of short, inactive trips that could be switched to active modes (potential to switch) as well as a higher than average willingness to switch from inactive to active modes (propensity to switch).
 This analysis enabled us to identify the four 'near-market' TCoL segments of 'Affordable transitions', 'Students and graduates', 'Suburban moderation', and 'Urban mobility' and as shown in Figure 5.7.